-As a part of healthcare reform, each state is required to implement a health insurance exchange by October 2013 where individuals and small businesses can purchase health insurance.
-If a state does not implement a health insurance exchange, the federal government will implement and operate the exchange for that state.
-Among other things, the exchanges will have websites where individuals and small businesses can shop for and purchase health insurance, and they also will have offline customer support.
-The exchanges will be a new source of competition for us.
-In the event our existing members purchase health insurance directly through health insurance exchanges without using our services, we will no longer receive commission revenue as a result of our sale of health insurance to them, and exchanges will compete with us for new members.
+As a part of healthcare reform, each state was required to implement a health insurance exchange by October 2013 where individuals and small businesses can purchase health insurance.
+For states that did not implement a health insurance exchange, the federal government has implemented and is operating the exchange for that state.
+The Federally-Facilitated Marketplace, or FFM, is operating some part of the health insurance exchange in 36 states during the initial open enrollment period that began in October 2013 and is currently scheduled to run through March 2014.
+It may operate the health insurance exchange for a fewer or greater number of states in the future.
+Among other things, the exchanges have websites where individuals and small businesses can shop for and purchase health insurance, and they also have offline customer support and enrollment capabilities.
+Individuals who are eligible for government subsidies must purchase qualified health plans through a government exchange to receive their subsidy.
+The exchanges are a new source of competition for us.
+In the event our existing members purchase health insurance directly through health insurance exchanges without using us as their health insurance agent, as a result of their being eligible for a subsidy or otherwise, we will no longer receive commission revenue as a result of our sale of health insurance to them.
+Moreover, the exchanges will compete with us for new members.
 Competitive pressure from health insurance exchanges may result in our experiencing increased marketing costs, decreased traffic to our website and loss of market share, and may otherwise harm our business, operating results and financial condition.
-In addition, there have been recent proposals in certain states and by the federal government that health insurance carriers be required to offer agents and brokers the same commission rates for plans the health insurance carrier offers on state's health insurance exchange and outside of the health insurance exchange.
-It is unclear what impact adoption of laws and regulations like these will have on our business.
-However, if they result in a reduction in our commission rates, our business, operating results and financial condition rates, our business, operating results and financial condition would be harmed.